Skip to main content

 Figure 4.2 shows the effect of the seasons and the differential warming of the oceans and the land between water and land on the air temperature distribution over the earth surface.
 The figure shows the temperature distribution in January (Northern winter, Southern summer) and July (Northern summer, Southern winter), which for most places on earth represent the extreme conditions.
 In winter the oceans remain warmer than the land and in summer the land heats up more than the oceans.
 As a result, in January the isotherms over the NH oceans bend towards the North Pole and the isotherms over the SH oceans bend towards the equator.
 In July this situation is reversed.
 In winter the isotherms are more closely spaced (larger thermal gradients) than in summer.
 Further, isotherms are more closely spaced over land masses than over open oceans.

 This page titled 4.2.1: Solar radiation and temperature distribution is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.